Top Dog Friendly Trails Worldwide

 Garden of the Gods Leashed dogs are welcome at Garden of the Gods, a pet-friendly, Registered National Natural Landmark in Colorado Springs, CO.
 Fido can join you as you hike along the beautiful trails through the red rock formations and enjoy the stunning views and landscape.
 Pets are also allowed inside the Visitor and Nature Center, but must be kept out of the indoor dining space.
 Please clean up after Fido during your visit.
 See Details

 Fort Pulaski National Monument Pet-friendly Fort Pulaski National Monument in Tybee Island, GA, offers dog owners the chance to experience many interesting and exciting activities year-round.
 Fort Pulaski itself is a large-scale outdoor exhibit.
 The main structure, together with outlying works including demilune, drawbridges, ditches, and dikes, is a fine example of historic military architecture.
 Leashed dogs are welcome to enter the fort and explore the hiking trails within the monument.
 Fido is also allowed to walk along the shoreline; however, they should not enter the water due to the very strong current.
+While visiting, they offer Fido the chance to join the Bark Ranger program and receive a free tag for his collar.
+This program consists of learning what each letter in B.A.R.K. stands for and practicing these lessons during your visit.
 See Details

-Gettysburg National Military Park Leashed dogs are allowed to visit the outside portions of the battlefield at Gettysburg National Military Park in Gettysburg, PA.
-Probably the most famous American battlefield, Gettysburg marked the turning point in the Civil War.
+Gettysburg National Military Park Leashed dogs are allowed to visit the outside portions of the battlefield at the pet-friendly Gettysburg National Military Park in Pennsylvania.
+Gettysburg was one of the most famous American battlefields, which marked the turning point in the Civil War.
 Later, President Lincoln gave his famous Gettysburg Address here.
-The battlefield consists of Auto Touring, walking and you can get tapes or CDs to guide you on your tour.
+The battlefield consists of auto and walking tours.
 Please note that dogs are not allowed into buildings or the cemetery.
 See Details

 Bonaventure Cemetery While a cemetery might not be the first place you think of to visit with your dog, Bonaventure Cemetery is considered a must-see by Savannah locals and visitors alike.
 This beautiful final resting place is open daily and there is no admission fee to stroll the grounds.
 Keep your dogs leashed at all times and make sure to clean up any doggie messes.
 The dog-friendly Bonaventure Cemetery is over 170 years old, and features few modern amenities.
 Comfortable shoes, sunscreen, and bug spray are recommended.
 See Details

-Chimney Rock State Park Chimney Rock State Park is a 1,000 acre scenic attraction located in Hickory Nut Gorge, just 25 miles from Asheville, NC.
+Chimney Rock State Park Chimney Rock State Park is a 1,000 acre scenic attraction located in the Hickory Nut Gorge of Chimney Rock, NC.
 The park features dog-friendly hiking trails and amazing 75-mile views.
 Hickory Nut Falls Trail is a beautiful hike to take with your leashed dog at any time of year.
 The 1.4 mile round trip leads visitors to one of the tallest waterfalls east of the Mississippi River.
 Magnificent views await those who take this gently rolling trail with gradual, moderate uphill sections, rocky terrain, and a small staircase at the base of the falls.
 The hike should take 45 minutes to an hour.
 Picnic tables, benches, and resting areas are located at several points along the trail.
 See Details

 Custer State Park Custer State Park offers 71,000 acres of amazing views and dog-friendly outdoor experiences in Custer, SD.
 Leashed dogs are welcome throughout the park.
 The 18-mile Wildlife Loop allows pets and humans to explore the park and view the indigenous wildlife from the comfort of the car.
 There are also many dog-friendly hiking trails where pets are welcome to join the fun.
-Set out on a hike along Black Elk Peak Loop, a 7 mile route with stunning views of the Cathedral Spires and Black Hills Wilderness.
-Visitors should note that dogs are not allowed at designated swimming beaches or in any park buildings (including camping cabins, lodges, and comfort stations).
+Set out on a hike along Black Elk Peak Loop, a seven-mile route with stunning views of the cathedral spires and Black Hills wilderness.
+Visitors should note that dogs are not allowed at designated swimming beaches or in any park buildings (including camping cabins, lodges and comfort stations).
 See Details

-Cliff Walk The Cliff Walk in Newport is a dog-friendly public trail with beautiful views of the Newport shoreline and historic Newport.
-The trail is roughly 3.5 miles in length and is a great way to see the landscape of the area.
+Cliff Walk The Cliff Walk in Newport, RI, is a dog-friendly public trail with beautiful views of the Newport shoreline and historic Newport.
+The path is roughly 3.5 miles in length and is a great way to see the area's landscape.
 Leashed dogs are allowed on the trail as long as they are cleaned up after.
 See Details

 Great Sand Dunes National Park and Preserve Leashed dogs are allowed in the main, pet-friendly day use areas at Great Sand Dunes National Park and Preserve in Mosca, CO.
 Unless you are in the moist, cool sand of Medano Creek, plan to hike with your pet in the morning or evening in summer months to avoid the hot sand on their paws.
 Be sure to clean up after Fido.
 Please note that leashes can be no longer than 6-feet, and dogs are not permitted in the backcountry of the national park.
 See Details